 This will prevent building up dirt caused by lotions, oils, hairsprays, mousse etc. that swimmers might be wearing.

 The second thing you must be watchful of is the quality of algaecide you’re using.
-If foaming has become a frequent issue, it’s high time to look for a better quality algaecide than what you’ve been using.
+If foaming has become a frequent issue, your algaecide could be causing pool.
+Look at using a better quality algaecide.

 Also, to keep algae from budding in the first place, you must maintain the sanitizer level where it needs to be.